Back to PPT Agent

 Method 1: Web App Interface

-Open your web browser and navigate to your Vision Deck instance.
+Open your web browser and navigate to your PPT Agent instance.
 If you're running it locally, this is typically http://localhost:3000.

 Expected result:

-You'll see the Vision Deck interface with "Vision Deck" in the top-left corner and presentation controls.
+You'll see the PPT Agent interface with "PPT Agent" in the top-left corner and presentation controls.

 2Open Presentation Selector